Life Enjoyed

 578413237

-Jesse has this Veggie Tales book about having a thankful heart.
+My son has a Veggie Tales book about having a thankful heart.
 It even has a song to go along with it (yes, a song).
 A few months ago all he wanted to do was press that song button on the book over and over and over.
 He would ask for the “happy” book, signing “happy” and point to the bookshelf.
 As much as I dislike the squeaky, cartoon voices in the song, I can’t help but pay close attention to the words: “Because a thankful heart is a happy heart.
 I’m glad for what I have that’s an easy way to start…”.
-The Lord knows I need this reminder just as much as Jesse, probably more.
+The Lord knows I need this reminder just as much as my little guy, probably more.
 In fact I’m sure of it.
-It dawned on me after hearing the “Happy” song for many, many nights in a row that this is where joy is born.
+It dawned on me after hearing the “happy” song for many, many nights in a row that this is where joy is born.
 Gratitude for our daily blessings creates a joyful space in our spirit.
 This joy expands the more we fix our eyes on His gifts to us.

 Joy.
 It’s uncovered through the art of gratitude.